Chaosus/ModernShogi/README.md

 ## Is this game free ?
 What kind of License ?

-Yes its completly free.
+Yes its completly free(except some assets - see [LICENSE](LICENSE) for more information).
 You can create your derivative work or contribute to main project.
 Source code is licensed under MIT license.
-If you want to help developer you can subscribe to my patreon - (https://www.patreon.com/chaosus).
+If you want to help developer you can subscribes to my patreon - (https://www.patreon.com/chaosus).

+## Why is this game is free ?

+As its my first big project, I wanted to make this game free to all other shogi fans + I cannot compete with big shogi creators such as 81dojo or UNBALANCE corp. unless making it free.

 ## Which languages in-game will be supported ?